frankaemika/docs/source/tutorial.rst

 ----------------

 To try moving the robot, execute the ``generate_joint_velocity_motion`` example.
 Brakes and the user stop must be released before moving.
 The example will move the last four joints.
-After veryfing that the robot has enough free space to move without colliding, execute the following from the build directory:
+After verifying that the robot has enough free space to move without colliding, execute the following from the build directory:

 .. code-block:: shell